shams-nahid/My-Docker-Study/03 Running container Like A Boss/09 Container Networking.md

 ### Networking CLI Hands On

 Here we will create two docker network with containers in it.
-Then play around of adding, removing containers from these networks.
+Then play around of adding, removing containers of these networks.

-**Create Setup**
+**Networking Setup**

 We can get the list of networks by,